Khaled Al-Aiser

 Khaled Ali Al-Aiser is a Sudanese Journalist and the Minister of Culture and Information of the Republic of Sudan.

 Career

-Khaled Ali Al-Aiser worked as a news editor for a London-based newspaper, Al Zaman.
+Al-Aiser worked as a news editor for the London-based newspaper Al Zaman.
 He was also a presenter of the "Sudanese Opinion" at Al Sharqiyya.

-In November, 2024, he was appointed by the Chairman of the Transitional Sovereignty Council, Lieutenant General Abdel Fattah al-Burhan as the Minister of Culture and information where he succeeded Graham Abdel Qader.
+In November 2024, he was appointed by the chairman of the Transitional Sovereignty Council, Lieutenant General Abdel Fattah al-Burhan as the Minister of Culture and information, where he succeeded Graham Abdel Qader.